dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 For convenience, here are the behavior changes described in detail above.

 1. Change default value for `ToolTipService.ShowDuration` property from 5000 to `Int32.MaxValue`.
-2. Moving the mouse within the buffer zone does not close the tooltip.
+2. Moving the mouse within the safe area does not close the tooltip.
 3. (6.0 only) Properties `ToolTip.ShowsToolTipOnKeyboardFocus` and `TooltipService.ShowsToolTipOnKeyboardFocus` control whether acquiring keyboard focus shows the tooltip.
 4. Ctrl closes the tooltip.